 Offences are committed if a supplier fails to provide details of their identity and their commercial purpose.
 Supplying unsolicited financial services, demanding payment, threatening legal proceedings, placing you on a defaulter's register or starting / threatening collection procedures are all offences.

 These Regulations are enforced by the Financial Conduct Authority and trading standards.
-If you have a complaint, you should report it to the Citizens Advice consumer service for referral to trading standards.
+If you have a complaint, you should report it to the Citizens Advice consumer service.

 This information is intended for guidance; only the courts can give an authoritative interpretation of the law.